tilt-dev/ephemerator/README.md

 Ephemerate your life with [ephemeral environments](https://ephemeralenvironments.io/).

-The ephemerator shows how to create on-demand Kubernetes clusters for demos and preview apps.
+The ephemerator shows how to create on-demand preview environments with ephemeral Kubernetes clusters.

 ## Goals

-We want this project to be just enough that a small team can use it to operate ephemeral environments on their Kubernetes cluster.
+We want this project to be just enough that a small or medium-sized team can use it to operate preview environments on their Kubernetes cluster.

 We use it to demo a small set of whitelisted Tilt example projects.